-In the event of adverse weather condtiions affecting helicopter operations to Bear Cave Mountain, a free day/night in Dawson City is incorporated into the itinerary.
+In the event of adverse weather condtiions affecting helicopter operations to Bear Cave Mountain, a free day/night in Dawson City will be incorporated into the itinerary.

 Over the next six days you have ample opportunity to watch and photograph the bears of Bear Cave Mountain in this unique and remarkable setting, in the company of your knowledgeable and experienced guide.